Medical expert of the article

 - congestive;

 In addition, bacterial urethritis is often divided into gonococcal and non-gonococcal (non-specific).
-However, this classification is currently not used by most researchers.
-Separately, it is necessary to distinguish urethritis, caused by nosocomial infection, which can be accidentally entered into the urethra with various manipulations:
+However, most researchers do not currently use this classification.
+Separately, it is necessary to highlight urethritis caused by a hospital-acquired (nosocomial) infection, which can be accidentally introduced into the urethra during various manipulations:

 - urethroscopy;